mwootten/seizure-forecasting/README.md

 ## TL;DR

+Even the best model's predictions were poorly correlated with results (R^2 = 0.242).
-Even our best models were awful, so this isn't directly useful.
-However, we expect that parts of our code might be reusable.
+However, we expect that some of the code will remain useful.
 You can see more in [our paper](https://github.com/matthewlw/seizure-forecasting/blob/master/references/AngelWootten_2019.pdf).
 Beware that the code is research-quality; if something is broken, feel free to email us and we'll try to fix it.
 We would also appreciate a heads-up if you use